Tuning Hive Virtual Warehouses on public clouds

-- Set the HEADROOM, which sets the number of nodes to keep
+- Set the HEADROOM, which sets the number of executors to keep

 free to handle increases in numbers of queries.
 For example, you might configure a

-Small-sized Hive-LLAP Virtual Warehouse with 10 nodes to
+Small-sized Hive-LLAP Virtual Warehouse with 10 executors to

 accommodate a peak workload of 60 concurrent users, but a minimum of 5 concurrent